 SCOPE: Segment of the common carotid artery being cleared.

 SCOPE: Vagus nerve and veins being separated.

+These are one shot

 Isolate and clear the carotid bifurcation from the surrounding nerves and fascia [1].
 Position fine forceps under the external carotid artery and pass a 5-0 silk suture under the artery [2].
 Knot and tighten the suture and cut excess line [3].
 Videographer: this step is important!